emrclik/SQL_Queries/README.md

 ## SQL Queries

-* 1a.
+ using sakila_db* 1a.
 Display the first and last names of all actors from the table `actor`.

 * 1b.
 Display the first and last name of each actor in a single column in upper case letters.
 Name the column `Actor Name`.